Need help? We are available to speak to you 7 days a weekRead More

 What are compelling reasons within the context of a Schedule 3 application?

-Compelling reasons are not clearly defined in legislation but rather given an ordinary definition of meaning (from the common dictionary) to be ‘brought about by moral necessity’.
+Compelling and compelling reasons are not clearly defined in legislation but rather given an ordinary definition of meaning (from the common dictionary) to be ‘brought about by moral necessity.’

 Compelling reasons may include, for example:

-• There is an Australian child of the relationship
+• There is an Australian child in the relationship

 • That an Australian citizen will suffer were the substantive visa not granted